GAM-team/GAM/docs/Chrome-Policies.md

   serialBlockedForUrls: TYPE_LIST
     Block the Web Serial API on these sites.
 List of URLs patterns that specify which websites can't ask users to grant them access to a serial port.
 Prefix domain with [*.] to include subdomains.

+chrome.devices.managedguest.WebSqlAccess: Force WebSQL to be enabled.
+  webSqlAccess: TYPE_BOOL
+    true: Force WebSQL to be enabled.
+    false: Allow WebSQL to be disabled by a Chrome flag.

 chrome.devices.managedguest.WebSqlInThirdPartyContextEnabled: WebSQL in third-party context.
   webSqlInThirdPartyContextEnabled: TYPE_BOOL
     true: Allow WebSQL in third-party contexts.